All Products

 Binding

-Links an exchange to a queue with a routing key so that messages reach the correct destination.
+Links an exchange to a queue using a routing key.

 Data flow: Producer > Exchange > (routing key + binding) > Queue > Consumer